9 Reasons Why Your Snake Plant Isn’t Making Pups

 snake plant-Pot is oversized

-• Fix: step down 1–2 inches narrower than root mass
+• Fix: Step down to a pot about 1–2 inches wider than the root mass.

 snake plant-Soil lacks air flow